From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Overview

-Once the hot-cold compaction process finishes, our record is now stored in the cold log.
-In fact, because the hot set for a skewed workload is typically small, the large majority of records end up in the cold log.
-Recall that the cold log resides (almost) entirely on disk, as keeping those (write-cold read-cold) records in-memory would not bring any real benefit.
-User update and read requests are handled similarly to when our record was stored in the stable region of the hot log.
-In particular, an update request from the user creates a new record to the mutable region of the hot log, while a read request copies our disk-resident record to the in-memory read cache (causing it to become read-hot write-cold).
-Assuming that no such requests take place, our record remains cold, and eventually arrives at the back (i.e., \texttt{BEGIN}) of the cold log.
+Once the hot-cold compaction finishes, our record now resides in the cold log.
+In fact, because the hot set for a skewed workload is relatively small, most records end up in the cold-log.
+The cold log resides (almost) entirely on disk, as keeping those (write-cold, read-cold) records in-memory does not bring any benefits.
+At this point, a user update request creates a new record to the mutable region of the hot log, while a read request copies our disk-resident record into the read cache (causing it to become read-hot write-cold).
+Assuming that no such requests take place, our record remains cold, and eventually arrives at the back (i.e., \texttt{BEGIN}) of the cold-log.

 As the cold log is populated with more records, older non-live records need to be garbage-collected.
-To do so, we employ another background compaction process, namely \textit{cold-cold compaction}.
-This process copies \textit{live} cold log-resident records from the back (i.e., \texttt{BEGIN}) of the cold log to \textit{its tail} (indicated by the red arrow in Figure~\ref{fig:architecture}).
-Once all live records have been compacted, we truncate the cold log, again invalidating all records in the compacted region.
-This way, non-live records from \sys.
+To do so, we employ another background process, i.e., \textit{cold-cold compaction}.
+This process copies \textit{live} cold log-resident records from the back (i.e., \texttt{BEGIN}) of the cold log to \textit{its tail} (red arrow in Figure~\ref{fig:architecture}).
+Once all live records have been copied, we truncate the cold log, completely removing non-live records from \sys.
 Notice how both hot-cold and cold-cold compactions copy records to the \textit{cold}-log tail, avoiding any tail contention in the hot-log.

-Notice how both hot-cold and cold-cold compaction copy live records to the cold log.
-In contrast to \faster design, the hot log tail now experiences \textit{no} contention from any internal compaction operations.
-Yet, because we allow both compaction processes to run concurrently, we now observe contention at the tail of the cold log.
-We discuss how we address this issue in the next section.